aims50toolbox/pose_estimation_ros/README.md

  - `/pose_estimation/diag/points`: point cloud for diagnostics (`sensor_msgs/PointCloud2`)
  - `/pose_estimation/pose`: pose list in user defined format (`pe_interface/msg/PoseList.msg`), object2camera transformation (see `src/pe_interface`)

 If the `diag` is enabled in the configuration, the diagnostic topics will receive diagnostic images and point clouds after each successful detection.
-Please note, that the point cloud contains the original point cloud restored from the depth image and the fitted reference object (coloured with red).
+Please note, that the point cloud contains the original point cloud restored from the depth image and the fitted reference object (coloured with red). **Note: using diagnostic messages *considerably* increases running time.**